 Galley – Another term for an ARC – Advance Review Copy (see above)

 Goodreads – Goodreads is the world’s largest site for readers and book recommendations.
 Goodreads’ mission is to help people find and share books they love.
 Goodreads launched in January 2007.

 Hit – A term used by book publicists, a “hit” is an expression of interest in an author and/or book by a media contact.

-Hybrid Publisher – A hybrid publisher operates with a different revenue model than traditional publishing, while keeping the rest of the practices of publishing the same.
+Hybrid Publisher – A hybrid publisher operates with a different revenue model than traditional publishing while keeping the rest of the practices of publishing the same.
 Differing from traditional publishers, the revenue of hybrid publishers comes from both book sales and fees charged for their publishing services.
-Royalties from book sales are higher in hybrid publishing than traditional publishers.
-Some hybrid publishers assume part of the financial costs for production, printing, or other publishing related services such as marketing or sales, since both the author and publisher will share in the profits from the book sales.
+Royalties from book sales are higher in hybrid publishing than in traditional publishers.
+Some hybrid publishers assume part of the financial costs for production, printing, or other publishing-related services such as marketing or sales since both the author and publisher will share in the profits from the book sales.
 There are multiple variations of hybrid publishing.

 Kickoff– The beginning of a book publicity campaign, usually a phone call or meeting with the publicity team and author.

 Long-lead Media – Publications, typically magazines, work on stories or reviews 3 to 5 months in advance of publishing them.
 Example: As early as August, long-lead publications are pitched for holiday-themed stories.